- Get Involved

 They have about a 6-½ month gestation and mature around 4 years old; they live up to age 30 in zoo environments.
 Francois langurs live in small family groups of about 3-12 individuals, with one adult male and several females (often related), plus their offspring.
 The females in the group typically allomother, or care for each others’ babies.

-We have a family group that includes a father (the largest langur), a mother (look for the white patch on her pelvis) and their offspring.
-They have had 5 offspring together, 2 of which are currently on exhibit with them: a male born in 2010 and a female born in 2012.
+We have a family group that includes a father “Dong Puong” (the largest langur), a mother “Ashes” (look for the white patch on her pelvis) and their offspring.
+They have had 6 offspring together, 3 of which are currently on exhibit with them: a male, “Deshi” born in 2010, a female, “Kim Ly” born in 2012, and their new baby boy, “Tam”!
+Tam was born in January of 2014, and he was bright orange!
+He will slowly fade to brown and become all black within 6 months.

 Francois langurs have cool mohawk hair-dos and white sideburns.
 When baby langurs are born, they are bright orange, but by about 6 months of age they turn black.
 Biologists think this bright color mimics a native poisonous flower, helping to protect the baby from predators.
 It also draws attention to the baby from other group members, so they may help protect it.